Spinal Tumor

 Small tumors may not cause any health problems.
 Larger tumors may press on or affect nearby nerves or blood vessels.
 The most common health problem is back pain that was not caused by an injury.
 The pain may get worse over time and spread to the hips, legs, or arms.

-Other health problems will depend on the area of the tumor.
+Other health problems will depend on where the tumor is.
 A person may have:

 Diagnosis